DesperatePeter/starsector-advanced-weapon-control/README.md

 You can simply set up fire modes for allied ships by running a simulation with them and adjusting fire modes.
 Alternatively, you can target allied ships in combat by using the R-Key and then adjust their fire modes via the NUMPAD-Keys.
 The next time you deploy that ship, its fire modes will be loaded automatically.

 NOTE: The allied ship AI will "manually" fire weapons independent of their fire mode, but still often rely on autofire.
 So, think of fire modes for allied ships as suggestions, not hard rules.

 ### Gunnery Control GUI ###

-If you don't like having to set up your firing modes during (simulated) combat, there is also a dialog interface available.
+If you don't like having to set up your ships firing modes during (simulated) combat, there is also a dialog interface available.
 Simply press the "G"-Key while on the campaign map, and the interface will guide you through configuring your firing modes.
 Unfortunately, I **can't directly interface with the ship refit screen**, so this is the best I can do.

 ## Fire Modes ##